pgpartman/pg_partman/doc/pg_partman.md

 RETURNS bigint
 ```

- * This function is used to partition data that may have existed prior to setting up the parent table as a integer-based, serial id partition set.
+ * This function is used to partition data that may have existed prior to setting up the parent table as a number-based partition set.
 It also fixes data that gets inserted into the default.
  * If the needed partition does not exist, it will automatically be created.
 If the needed partition already exists, the data will be moved there.
  * If you are trying to partition a large amount of data automatically, it is recommended to use the `partition_data_proc` procedure to commit data in smaller batches.
 This will greatly reduce issues caused by long running transactions and data contention.
  * For sub-partitioned sets, you must start partitioning data at the highest level and work your way down each level.
 This means you must first run this function before running create_sub_parent() to create the additional partitioning levels.
 Then continue running this function again on each new sub-parent once they're created.
 See the  pg_partman_howto.md document for a full example.
 IMPORTANT NOTE: Be VERY cautious with sub-partition sets and using this function since sub-partitioning can be a destructive operation.
 See create_sub_parent().